Mathis, T. H., House

 However, the 20th century brought challenges to Aransas County, including economic recessions and natural disasters.
 Hurricanes, such as the devastating Hurricane Harvey in 2017, have had a significant impact on the county's coastal communities.
 Despite these obstacles, Aransas County has shown resilience and continues to attract tourists with its natural beauty, historic sites, and recreational opportunities, making it an important part of Texas history and culture.

-This timeline provides a condensed summary of the historical journey of Aransas County, Texas.
+This timeline provides a concise overview of the key events in the history of Aransas County, Texas.

 • Pre-1800s: Aransas County was inhabited by Native American tribes, including the Karankawa tribe, who relied on fishing and hunting for their livelihoods.